Country-specific travel advice

 The Turkish authorities have successfully disrupted attack planning in the recent past and have said that security has been tightened in response to recent attacks.
 But further attacks are likely and could be indiscriminate.

 You should be vigilant, follow the advice of local security authorities, monitor media reports and keep up to date with this travel advice.
+See Terrorism.

 British nationals need a visa to travel to Turkey, except for cruise ship passengers with ‘British Citizen’ passports who arrive at sea ports for tourist visits to the port city or nearby cities, provided that the visit doesn’t exceed 72 hours.

 If you’re visiting Turkey as a tourist or on business, get an e-Visa online before you travel.
 Only use the official Republic of Turkey e-Visa website.
 Avoid unauthorised websites as they may charge an additional fee.
 Some unauthorised websites have issued fake e-Visas.